samarth3101/Zecurex-platform/README.md

 ---

+## Directly dive to world of Zecure - https://zecureone.netlify.app/

 ## AI Risk Manager Alignment

 > **Track Goal**: *"Stop the merchant losing money to fraud, returns and chargebacks.
 Build a working detector, verifier or auto-responder for one class of loss, with measured precision and recall on a held-out test set.
 Strictly defense-only."*